TurbulenceChaos/sci-wolfram/README.md

 Convert region or buffer code to PDF and Mathematica notebook.

-You can using `TextCell` to add title, subtitle, section, text, formula, etc to Mathematica notebook.
+You can using `TextCell` to add title, section, text, formula, etc to Mathematica notebook.

 https://github.com/user-attachments/assets/e1cc634e-df51-4e83-86be-397e95eb9588